Direct Access Archive

-Direct Access Archive, or DAA, is a proprietary file format developed by PowerISO Computing for disk image files.
+Direct Access Archive, or DAA, is a proprietary file format developed by PowerISO Computing, Inc for disk image files.
 The format supports features such as compression, password protection, and splitting to multiple volumes.
 Popular Windows disk image mounting programs such as Alcohol 120% and Daemon Tools currently do not support the mounting of DAA images; Linux and BSD also do not support mounting images of this kind.

 Currently there is no published information about the format.
 Among mainstream applications, it can be opened or converted with MagicISO and UltraISO.
 Various free and open-source packages are also available to convert DAA to ISO images.

 File Structure

 Although lacking official documentation, DAA image files are zlib- or lzma-compressed ISO images chunk by chunk.

 Conversion

 PowerISO provides free command-line tools for Linux and Mac OS X which allow the user to extract DAA files or convert them into ISO format, however these tools have not been updated to support the newest version of the DAA format.
 The PowerISO Windows trial version only supports converting images from DAA files up to 300MB, less than half of the capacity of a standard CD.

 AcetoneISO is a free CD/DVD management application for Linux that can convert DAA to ISO with the help of the external PowerISO command-line tool for Linux.